 Safari can hold quite a number of recently closed tabs so even if you have to go a bit further back, your chances of finding the page you lost are pretty good.

 Hopefully this will help you out if you’re trying to clean up your phone a little.
-It’s always a good idea to close your tabs, especially if you have a tendency to keep a lot of them open as they might end up slowing down your iPhone.
+It’s always a good idea to close your tabs since they can slow down your iPhone.